Malabar/Mausica

 Malabar/Mausica is a parliamentary electoral district in Trinidad and Tobago in the center of Trinidad.
 It has been represented since the 2020 general election by Lisa Morris-Julian of the People's National Movement (PNM).

 The constituency was renamed from D'Abadie/O'Meara for the 2025 Trinidad and Tobago general election.

 Constituency profile

 The constituency was created prior to the 2010 general election.
 It borders the constituencies of St. Augustine, Arima, Lopinot/Bon Air West, La Horquetta/Talparo and Arouca/Maloney.
 The main towns are D'Abadie, O'Meara, and Malabar.
 It had an electorate of 19,535 as of 2015.

-In 2025, the name was changed to refer to Malabar Settlement and the Mausica River.
+In 2025, the name was changed to refer to Malabar Settlement and the town of Mausica.

 Members of Parliament

 This constituency has elected the following members of the House of Representatives of Trinidad and Tobago: